moliver28/research-handbook/content/handbook/security/security-assurance/security-risk/third-party-risk-management.md

 Security Notices for externally-hosted systems are drafted and escalated in alignment with the system's [Critical System Tier](https://handbook.gitlab.com/handbook/security/security-assurance/security-risk/storm-program/critical-systems/).
 This is to allow for appropriate stakeholder visibility and to minimize business disruption resulting from requisition denial.
 1. **Tier 4 Systems** - Not eligible for a Security Notice as these are not required to support business functions.
 1. **Tier 3 Systems** - Minor impact on business operations.
-VP approval required.
+VP and Corporate Security approval required.
 1. **Tier 2 and Tier 1 Systems** - Major impact on business operations.
-E-Group approval required.
+E-Group and Corporate Security approval required.

 In some circumstances, the business may require advance approval of a requisition prior to completion of a security review.
 In these scenarios, a TPRM Security Notice will be documented and presented for VP approval in alignment with the procedures defined above.
 Failure to obtain the requisite materials within a reasonable timeline may result in escalation of the risk to executive leadership.